 “Leadership appears to be the art of getting others to want to do something you are convinced should be done.”- Vance Packard.

-The first principal of dealing with people is to figure out what’s in it for the individual team member to engage them in collaborating and cooperating on your project team.
+The first principle of dealing with people is to figure out what’s in it for the individual team member to engage them in collaborating and cooperating with your project team.
 If they’re not getting some psychological reward from participation, they’re not going to be very enthusiastic.
 Individuals need more than monetary incentives.

 You can’t always have a perfect fit between what people like and what they want to do, but if it’s not at least 80% they’re not going to like the job very much.

 Online learning is growing.
 It will never go away.
 With today’s technology, online learning is sometimes the only way that people can receive an education.
-I vowed that if I were to do online training then I would try to make it as effective as possible because quite frankly there are some things that are hard to teach online that you can do easily in a classroom such as interactive behavioural skills.
-The online classes at the Lewis Institute have narrated slides with behavioural activities where the students learn interactive behavioural skills by watching a video, and then reenacting that scenario on video.
+I vowed that if I were to do online training then I would try to make it as effective as possible because quite frankly there are some things that are hard to teach online that you can do easily in a classroom such as interactive behavioral skills.
+The online classes at the Lewis Institute have narrated slides with behavioral activities where the students learn interactive behavioral skills by watching a video and then reenacting that scenario on video.
 The student can upload it and the instructor can give them feedback.
-This virtually teaches interactive behavioural skills effectively.
+This virtually teaches interactive behavioral skills effectively.

-The Membership Website: The Lewis Institute provides ongoing support in the forms of discussions, newsletters, and podcasts.
+The Membership Website: The Lewis Institute provides ongoing support in the form of discussions, newsletters, and podcasts.